 A portable air conditioner is also a unitary system, which means it is a self-contained unit with all of its key components contained in one single package.
-As a portable system, you can practically choose where to place this unit inside the room and move it anywhere anytime you want to.
-Normally, however, it is placed on the floor.
+As a portable system, you can practically choose where to place this unit inside the room and move it anywhere anytime you want to; normally it is placed on the floor.
 The question is, will a portable air conditioner be able to cool the garage?
 Yes, but not always in the level that you want to or expect.
-It might work for you if you will only use the garage occasionally, but if you’re looking for a cooling system that you can use as effectively as any other system, especially during extreme weather condition, then this might not be the best option.
-It may not be as expensive as any other system, but it the long run, it might even cost you more because it will be consuming energy without giving you the exact cooling comfort that you need.
+It might work for you if you will only use the garage occasionally, but if you’re looking for a cooling system that you can use as effectively as any other system, especially during extreme weather conditions, then this might not be the best option.
+It may be slightly less expensive as another system, but it the long run, it might even cost you more because it will be consuming energy without giving you the exact cooling comfort that you need.

 Why its not the Best Option

 The issue, really, is not about the system, but more on how the system is designed and how it can adapt to your cooling needs in a particular environment like a garage.
 To really make this work, your garage needs proper insulation.
 One other difficulty in air conditioning a garage, however, is the lack of proper insulation.
 Understandably, this is the case for many homes because a garage is, well, a garage—a place that you would not normally expect to be air conditioned.
 But then you need it now, so you’re faced with the issue on insulation.
 Keep in mind that a portable air conditioner needs to be vented to let out the exhaust heat that it normally discharges.
 You can do it through a wall or near the door, but if there’s no way for your portable air conditioner to be vented, then this system would not be an ideal solution for your garage.
 You might able to cool the garage space, but in the end, you will just be wasting too much energy.